mkusaka/circleci-autocancel/README.md

 2. **Scans recent pipelines**: By default, scans up to 3 pages of pipelines (approximately 60-90 pipelines)
 3. **Filters older pipelines**: Only targets pipelines with numbers lower than the current pipeline
 4. **Cancels running/on_hold workflows**: Only affects active workflows, not completed ones
-5. **Respects workflow names**: By default, only cancels workflows with the same name as the current workflow
+5. **Default behavior**: Cancels ALL workflows on the same branch (like CircleCI's native auto-cancel)
+   - Use `--workflow-name` to target specific workflow name
+   - Use `--workflow-name-pattern` for regex matching

 ## Installation